aspnetrun/run-aspnetcore-angular_retired/README.md

 These repositories are **updated regularly**.
 We are following Microsoft Web Technologies very closely so we will update all these repositories accordingly with **Microsoft Web Application stacks**.

-# run-aspnetcore
+# run-aspnetcore-angular
 Here is CRUD operations of aspnetrun-core template project;

 ![Recordit GIF](http://g.recordit.co/LJCyYfQEpX.gif)

-**run-aspnetcore** is a general purpose to implement the **Default Web Application template of .Net** with **layered architecture** for building modern web applications with latest ASP.NET Core & Web API & EF Core technologies.
+AspnetRunAngular is an **Angular web framework** implementation of **asp.net core** backend.This managed with **layered architecture** for building modern web applications with latest ASP.NET Core & Web API & EF Core technologies.

+## Whats Including In This Repository
+It includes;

+* ASP.NET Core Web API Layer
+* CQRS pattern
+* Event Sourcing
+* Implementation of MediatR, Autofac, FluentValidator, AutoMapper
+* swagger

 ## Give a Star! :star:
 If you liked the project or if AspnetRun helped you, please **give a star**.
 And also please **fork** this repository and send us **pull-requests**.
 If you find any problem please open **issue**.